Wirral Metropolitan College: Profile

 Wirral Met College, located in the north-west of England, is a state-funded educational institute of further and higher education.
 It operates through three main campuses in Wirral, two of which are situated in Birkenhead.
 Its Twelve Quays Campus, which opened in September 2003, offers recreational facilities for students and comprises a state of the art Science, Technology, Engineering, Arts and Media STEAM Centre, library facilities, study zone, animal care suite, science labs, media and photography studios and art studios.

 Further education at Wirral Met College is designed to prepare students for university education or enable them to acquire necessary skills in their chosen areas, such as engineering, accounting, business, and tourism.
 Additionally, the college also offers a wide range of English language course for students outside the UK, particularly those, who do not have it as their first language.

-The college has partnerships with the University of Chester, the University of Liverpool, and the University of Central Lancashire.
+The college has partnerships with the University of Chester, the University of Liverpool, and the Edge Hill University.

-The current Principal and Chief Executive is Sue Higginson, who started her role as Principal in September 2012, having worked at Wirral Metropolitan College previously.
+The current Principal and Chief Executive is Gill Banks, who started her role as Principal in August 2023.

 History

 The college's roots go back to 1855 when Birkenhead Arts School was launched.
 In the 1970s it merged with Birkenhead College of Technology on Borough Road, Carlett Park College and Withens Lane College in Liscard, which all originated in the 1950s.
 Wirral Met College was formed in 1982 when all the further education colleges in the Metropolitan Borough of Wirral were amalgamated.

 The Glenda Jackson Theatre, on the Borough Road campus of the college in Birkenhead, opened in 1983.
-It closed in 2003, and was demolished by Wirral Council, to make way for a new housing estate, in 2004.
+It closed in 2003, and was demolished by Wirral Council, to make way for a new housing estate in 2004.